 Increase the conversions right at the awareness stage

-- Social networking and publishing – Consumers rely greatly on social networking platforms to find recommendations, reviews and referrals.
+- Social networking and publishing–Consumers rely on social networking platforms to find recommendations, reviews and referrals.
 Social proof helps increase awareness and build trust.
 Meet new leads by developing an active presence on social media networks.

-- Pay-per-click campaigns – PPC campaigns allow brands to pay websites to share their advertisements.
+- Pay-per-click campaigns–PPC campaigns allow brands to pay websites to share their advertisements.
 Brands will only pay when a lead clicks on the ad or by the number of impressions that the ad receives.
-PPC campaigns can be used to drive traffic to landing pages where they can convert prospects by capturing email addresses.
+PPC campaigns can drive traffic to landing pages where they can convert prospects by capturing email addresses.

 Improve conversions in the consideration stage

-When looking at marketing funnel examples, make sure to focus on ideas that improves the consideration stage.
+When looking at marketing funnel examples, focus on ideas that improve the consideration stage.
 The goal of this stage is to get the customer’s email addresses.
 This is the best time to engage customers and ask them to make small commitments to the brand.
-The best way to win in this stage is to create lead magnets which help solve the customer’s problems in exchange for their contact information.
+The best way to win in this stage is to create lead magnets which help solve the customer’s problems for their contact information.

 Increase conversions in the preference stage